isa-ulisboa/msc-gis/exercises/msc-gis-ex06_crs_QGIS.md

 7. Save the project

-8. By default ArcGIS assigns the default project CRS to gds without CRS
+8. By default QGIS assigns the default project CRS to gds without CRS

     8.1.
 Check the current CRS of the layer `etrs89lcc`

-9. Actually the etrs89lcc gds coordinates are referenced to the ETRS89 + Lambert Conic Conformal projection CRS – ETRS89 / LCC Europe (EPSG: 3034)
+9. Actually, the etrs89lcc gds coordinates are referenced to the ETRS89 + Lambert Conic Conformal projection CRS – ETRS89 / LCC Europe (EPSG: 3034)

 10. To fix this problem, define the projection of the layer `etrs89lcc`

     10.1.
-Open the tool **Define Projection** (Data Management Tools)
+Use the layer context menu --> Properties --> Source

     10.2.
 Select the layer and define the CRS (note: check the correct CRS through its EPSG ID)